 In addition to tooth decay, other dental problems, such as teething irritations, gum disease, and prolonged thumb or pacifier sucking, often start early.
 The sooner the child visits a dentist, the better.

 There are many things that parents can do with their child at home to maintain good oral health:

 Clean your infant’s gums with a clean, damp cloth twice a day.

 Ask your dentist when you may begin to rub a tiny dab of toothpaste on your child’s gums.
 Doing so will help your child become accustomed to the flavor of toothpaste.

-As soon as the first teeth come in, begin brushing them with a small, soft-bristled toothbrush and a pea-sized dab of fluoride toothpaste.
+As soon as the first teeth come in, begin brushing them with a small, soft-bristled toothbrush and a pea-sized dab of natural toothpaste.